francescarael2/policeshootings_shiny/README.md

 # Police Shootings - R Shiny Dashboard

+NOTE: to open the dashboard, download this repository and open /App-1/RUN THIS FOR DASHBOARD.Rmd.
+Then Run Document.
+The dashboard will open on your computer.

 The issue of police brutality has been a topic in the news for quite some time.
 The media tends to blame police brutality on racism, so I decided to look into the data and determine if the media’s claims are backed up by evidence (spoiler: I went into this assuming they are).
 For my project, I decided to build an interactive dashboard using R Shiny to examine police-involved killing data published by the Washington Post, which dates back to 2015.
 To build the dashboard, I learned and used R Shiny.
 I learned a lot about R Shiny, and data wrangling, cleaning, and visualization.
 My thoughts and findings on the data and visualizations themselves can be found in the dashboard.
 Here, I will be talking about my experience, what I learned, and what I wish I had more time for.

 The data I used comes from the Washington Post, the United States Census, and the Federal Bureau of Investigation’s Crime Statistics.
 The Washington Post has a great, straightforward CSV file on Github that provides national data on victims of police shootings.
 I used the United States Census data to get statistics of ethnic makeups in America.
 The Federal Bureau of Investigation’s Crime Statistics data was utilized to examine the proportional differences of crimes committed by men and women.